FlakyBlueJay/mb-rym-hierarchy/README.md

 ### "Descriptor" Meta-Genres
 RYM allows tagging of descriptors to denote features of the releases documented on their site and this template uses that tree.
 Some genres are being moved to the descriptor system (e.g. holiday music, soundtracks, mashup, a cappella) however there has been a freeze on the genre hierarchy, thus no genres can be removed yet without the permission of the moderation team.
 As a result, genres that are intended to be moved into the descriptor system have been given the Descriptor meta-genre as a parent.
 The tag hierarchy file maintains this part of RYM's hierarchy but places it in the "Uncategorised" section alongside other uncategorised genres.

-The following have `[mood]` appended to their name to differentiate them due to unique name limitations with the app I'm using (from when this was solely for genres) that I need to remove:
-- A cappella
-- Choral
-- Vocal group
-- Novelty

 ## Thanks
 - **Londinium** for creating an initial version of the RYM genre tree as a MusicBee tag hierarchy template.
-If it weren't for them I wouldn't have caught Darkwave years ago.
+If it weren't for them I wouldn't have caught Darkwave years ago since RYM had hidden it until recently.
 - Everyone who has reported inaccuracies on the list.